Chengkai-Huang/Chengkai-Huang.github.io/index.md

 - **Recommender Systems:** sequential recommendation, multi-modal recommendation

 ## News
 - **[Oct.
-2025]** Our paper about diffusion models for sequential recommendation has been accepted by WSDM 2026.
+2025]** I gave a talk titled “Towards Agentic Recommenders: A Journey from Discriminative to Generative Paradigms” at Macquarie University.
 - **[Oct.
+2025]** 🎉 Our paper about diffusion models for sequential recommendation has been accepted by [WSDM 2026](https://arxiv.org/abs/2410.21967).
-2025]** Our paper about diffusion models for user behavior trajectories prediction has been accepted by NeurIPS 2025.
+- **[Oct.
+2025]** 🎉 Our paper about diffusion models for user behavior trajectories prediction has been accepted by [NeurIPS 2025](https://arxiv.org/abs/2511.00530).
 - **[Sep.
-2025]** Our tutorial about LLM agent for Recsys has been accepted by [RecSys 2025](https://dl.acm.org/doi/full/10.1145/3705328.3748007).
+2025]** 🎉 Our tutorial about LLM agent for Recsys has been accepted by [RecSys 2025](https://dl.acm.org/doi/full/10.1145/3705328.3748007).
 - **[Aug.
 2025]** Our paper about debiasing Recsys has been accepted by [CIKM 2025](https://arxiv.org/pdf/2505.03655?).
 - **[Mar.
 2025]** Our paper about diffusion models for recommender systems has been posted on [arXiv](https://arxiv.org/abs/2410.21967).
 - **[Mar.
 2025]** Our perspective paper on Agentic Recommender Systems has been posted on [arXiv](https://arxiv.org/abs/2503.16734).